MicheleCotrufo/pdf2doi/README.md

 5. As a last desperate attempt, the first N=1000 characters of the pdf text are used as a query for a google search (the value of N can be set by the variable config.N_characters_in_pdf).
 The plain text of the first results is scanned for valid identifiers.

+Whene a valid identifier is found with any method different than the first one, the identifier is also added to the metadata of the pdf file with key='/identifier'.
+In this way, any future analysis of this file will be able to extact the identifier with the first method, speeding up the search.
+This feature can be disabled by the user, in case edits to the pdf file are not desired.

 ## Installation